imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/vuejs.md

 You can lazy load images using the `loading` prop in `IKImage` component.
 When you use `loading="lazy"`, all images that are immediately viewable without scrolling load normally.
 Those that are far below the device viewport are only fetched when the user scrolls near them.

-The SDK uses a fixed threshold based on the effective connection type to ensure that images are loaded early enough so that they have finished loading once the user scrolls near to them.
+The SDK uses a fixed threshold based on the effective connection type to ensure that images are loaded early enough to finish loading once the user scrolls near them.

-On fast connections (e.g 4G), the value of the threshold is `1250px` and on slower connections (e.g 3G), it is `2500px`.
+On fast connections (e.g. 4G), the value of the threshold is `1250px` and on slower connections (e.g. 3G), it is `2500px`.

 {% hint style="info" %}
 You should always set the `height` and `width` of image element to avoid [layout shift](https://www.youtube.com/watch?v=4-d\_SoCHeWE) when lazy-loading images.